boomcamp/javascript-1/README.md

 In order to check the progress of the spec runner, open `./SpecRunner.html` with your browser.
 Remember to commit and push your code often.
 Good luck!

+## Finished

+Open a pull request from your `submission` branch back to the `master` branch of this repository.

 ## Tips and Tricks

 One of the biggest tools at the developer's disposal is the browser's built-in debugger.